forelleblau/ioBroker.solarlog_test/README.md

 ### 0.0.3
 New functions added!
 - reads all defined inverters/meters
-- sets objects named as in solarlog
+- sets objects named as in solarlog (INV-Channel)
 - gets values (current production/consumption) and states for each inverter

 Planned for next version: reading solarlog smart energy settings and states